7 Warning Signs of Gaslighting in Relationships and How to Stop It

 Gaslighting in Relationships

 Hindsight can only be 20/20 if you are viewing it through a filter of reality and honesty.
-But what if your sense of reality was taken away from you?
+But what if your sense of reality was taken away from you through gaslighting behavior?
 What if you no longer knew what to believe or who to trust?
 I first experienced gaslighting in relationships with friends and family members when I was a child; I just didn’t know there was a term for it.
-And as long as you don’t know what gaslighting is, you’ll not only think that *you* are the problem, but you’ll be dependent on whoever is gaslighting you, to be your eyes, ears, and mental health assessor.
+And as long as you don’t know what gaslighting is, you’ll not only think that you are the problem, but you’ll be dependent on whoever is gaslighting you, to be your eyes, ears, and mental health assessor.

 Gaslighting is something that I have experienced in romantic relationships, friendships, familial relationships, and in business.
 I’ve coached thousands of people all over the world who are victims of gaslighting.
 And even when they are able to take a step back and see the manipulation for what it is, it’s still incredibly hard to accept.